-Join Ryan Kittleson for an in-depth discussion in this video Printing fine detail with bump maps, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video Printing fine detail with bump maps, part of Photoshop: 3D Printing.

 …Bump maps are a type of texture map that create the illusion of fine detail.…They are used in illusion and games when it would…be too computationally expensive to have a super high resolution model.…However, with 3D printing, you can get away with very dense models.…For this reason, Photoshop has added a feature…which converts these maps into actual, physical printable details.…Lets see how it works.…So, I've got this bull exercise file loaded.…Now, I want to put a bump map on it.…